Job Can I Get with a Criminal Justice Diploma

 There are many different types of positions you can pursue with a criminal justice diploma.
 Following are just a few of the many positions you can attain with this diploma, along with a description of the duties you can expect within each job title.

-Patrol officers can be employed on a local, state, or federal level.
+Patrol officers can be employed locally, state, or federal.
 The amount of jurisdiction they have is dependent on which level they are employed at.
 For example, local patrol officers are assigned to a particular city or county.
-State patrol officers can be assigned statewide or within a geographical location within the state.
-Patrol officers who work on a federal level may be assigned to a particular federal buildings or areas.
-A patrol officer’s duties are to maintain civil order and keep the peace within an area or a community.
-They proactively keep watch for potential criminal activity and detain or arrest people who may be breaking the law.
+State patrol officers can be assigned statewide or within a geographical location.

 How Do You Get a Diploma in Criminal Justice?